gvwilson/thirdbit/src/fiction/bear/index.md

 She just had time to think that she would finally find out what it was like to fly when a big, hairy hand fastened onto her collar.
 "Don't let go!"
 Mope shouted in her ear.
-The gorilla grabbed the stairs with his other hand and both his feet.
+The troll grabbed the stairs with his other hand and both his feet.
 "Whatever you do, *don't let go!*"